 A number of studies have shown raised serum ALP levels in various physiological and pathological conditions e.g. during bone growth physiologically while pathological increases are associated with hepatobilliary and bone diseases1.
-Diabetes mellitus is a metabolic disorder arising from insulin insufficiency2, which is associated with altered activity of various enzymes e.g. ALP, SGPT and SGOT etc..
-Besides the microvascular and macro vascular complications in diabetes mellitus a compromised immune state is also a condition that increase the susceptibility of diabetes to different infection, particularly including opportunist micro-organisms such as constituting oral micro flora.
+Diabetes mellitus is a metabolic disorder arising from insulin insufficiency2, which is associated with altered activity of various enzymes e.g. ALP, SGPT and SGOT etc.12.
+Besides the microvascular and macro vascular complications in diabetes mellitus a compromised immune state is also a condition that increase the susceptibility of diabetes to different infecincrease of ALP and depth of pockets in diabetics with periodontitis (Group A) and non-diabetics with periodontitis (Group C)8.